j3brns/litellm-openwebui-bootstrap/README.md

-#  Open WebUI GUI with LiteLLM Light Bootstrap for Rpi :
+# Bootstrap an Open LLM and AI Gateway for home or leisure
-## Open LLM Gateway with features for home and leisure!
+##  Open WebUI GUI with LiteLLM Bootstrapped as containers for Rpi :
 ### _Home Assistant HACS version on the way..._

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)